Bhanuprakashgu/healthpay-agentic-claim-processor/README.md

 }
 ```

+---

 ## 🤖 AI Tool Usage

-This project was developed with the assistance of a large language model (myself) for code scaffolding, debugging, architectural decisions, and generating explanations.
-While the design incorporates LLM-based agents, the current implementation relies on rule-based fallbacks due to sandbox environment limitations regarding direct LLM API integration.
+This project was developed with the assistance of the following AI tools:

+### 🛠️ Tools Used:

+* **Cursor.ai** – used extensively to scaffold project modules, generate validation logic, and improve code structure.
+* **ChatGPT** – used for LLM prompt brainstorming, JSON schema generation, and refining fallback extraction rules.
+* **Google Gemini (planned)** – Integration is architected for Gemini API calls, though currently simulated via rule-based logic.

+---

-### Prompt Examples (Conceptual, for LLM integration):
+### 📌 Prompt Examples (Conceptual for LLM use):

 #### 1. Document Classification Prompt:

 ```
 Analyze the following document and classify it as one of: 'bill', 'id_card', 'discharge_summary'